memgraph/docs/cypher-manual/clauses/set.md

 ## 5. Remove a property

-The `SET` clause can be used to remove the value of a property on a node or relationship by setting it to `NULL`.
+The `SET` clause can be used to remove the value of a property on a node or relationship by setting it to `NULL`:

 ```cypher
 MATCH (c:Country { name: 'Germany' })